ruuffian/cis-3715/Lecture 10/Lecture.md

 Recall and Precision are much better evaluators for unbalanced data.

-When should we care about
+When should we care about *Recall* and *Precision*?

+When we really care about finding all positive samples, we should definitely focus on maximizing recall.
+A larger recall -> more ground-truth samples are found.
+When users are sensitive to prediction error, we should maximize precision.
+A large precision means the positive prediction has a higher probability to be correct.